What can I use instead of lube?

 2. Sweet Almond Oil

-Usually used as a moisturizer for dryness and sensitive skin, oil made from sweet almond is safe to eat.
+Usually used as a moisturizer for dryness and sensitive skin, oil made from sweet almonds is safe to eat.
 So, it’s a good option for oral sex.
-You can also use it to give a sensual massage.
+This oil can also be used to give a sensual massage.

 Another limitation: If you have a nut allergy, it may not be a good idea to use this oil topically as it could cause an allergic reaction.